alexirpan/alexirpan.github.io/_posts/2015-09-04-the-other-two-envelope-problem.markdown

 Extending to Multiple Envelopes
 ---------------------------------

-One natural extension to the problem is to assume there are more than 2 envelopes.
+At this point, it's worth considering whether we can take any lessons from this problem.
+The result suggests that even with no information on alternative choices, we can potentially use a random action to improve our current standing.
+However, in real life there are usually much more than two possible actions, so this strategy does not apply.

+This raises an interesting question: what if there are more than $$2$$ envelopes?
 Consider the following formulation.

-> There are $$n$$ envelopes, which contain $$A_1 < A_2 < A_3 < \cdots < A_n$$ dollars.
+> There are $$n$$ envelopes, which give utilities $$A_1 < A_2 < A_3 < \cdots < A_n$$.
-> The $$A_i$$ are unknown positive real numbers.
+> The $$A_i$$ are unknown real numbers.
 > You are randomly given an envelope, can look inside, then choose to switch
 > with any other envelope.
 >
-> Give a switching strategy that is more likely to improve your situation than
+> Does there exist a switching strategy that improves your utility more often
-> it is to worsen it.
-(CHECK GRAMMAR)

-(ADD INTUITION EXPLAINING THIS FORMUULATION HERE)
+> than it worsens your utility?

+Given how similar this problem is to the two envelope problem, we should first try adapting the current strategy.
+It turns out this strategy still works once modified.
+We still choose whether to swap by sampling from $$N(0,1)$$.
-It turns out the previous strategy still works here, even when all other envelopes have unknown value.
-The only difference is which envelope to switch to.
-By symmetry, every other envelope appears identical, so we should choose an envelope to switch with by random.
-The following is an argument to show the improvement chance is higher.
-(REPHRASE)
+The only difference is choosing which envelope to switch to.
+From the opener's perspective, every other envelope appears identical.
+So, if the opener decides to swap, he or she should do so at random.

+This leaves showing the improvement chance is higher than the worsening chance.
+If the algorithm does not swap, the utility is unchanged, so it suffices to analyze only situations where we switch envelopes.
 For envelope $$i$$, the chance of switching is $$P[Y \ge A_i]$$.
 The reward drops for $$i-1$$ envelopes, and increases for $$n - i$$ envelopes.
-Thus, the chance of improving utility is SWITCH ORDER
+Thus, the chance of improving utility

 $$
     P[\text{utility rises}] = \sum_{i=1}^n \frac{1}{n} P[Y \ge A_i]\cdot \frac{n-i}{n-1}